 Visit Dettifoss waterfall, the cascade with the highest flow rate in Europe.
 See incredible geothermal and lava areas, totally relax at Mýtvatn Nature Baths, and visit the sensationally beautiful Godafoss waterfall before finishing the day near Akureyri.
 Your accommodation will be in this area.

-Our journey to North Iceland will take us to Möðrudalur, where you will find the highest farm and restaurant in Iceland at a height of 469 m.
-You will have time to get yourself a bite to eat and to admire the incredible views over the panoramic wilderness landscapes below you.
+Our journey to North Iceland will take us to Möðrudalur, where you will find the highest farm and restaurant in Iceland at 469 m.
+You will have time to get yourself a bite to eat and admire the incredible views over the panoramic wilderness landscapes below you.
 Then we travel onwards to experience the thunderous power and majesty of Dettifoss waterfall.
-The violent force of this vast torrent will leave you feeling totally in awe of Icelandic nature.
-This is a day of great contrasts, the crystal clear and tranquil waters of Lake Mývatn are next on the agenda, with otherworldly scenery and a plentiful birdlife greatly enhances the beauty here.
+This vast torrent's violent force will leave you in awe of Icelandic nature.
+This is a day of great contrasts.
+The crystal clear and tranquil waters of Lake Mývatn are next on the agenda, with otherworldly scenery and a plentiful birdlife greatly enhancing the beauty here.

-Your next attraction is the lunar-like vistas, steaming fumaroles and boiling multi-colored mud pots at the Námaskarð geothermal area.
-This place is sure to leave you feeling as though you have taken flight and arrived on another planet with starkly barren and yet incredibly beautiful scenes!
-Continuing with the unearthly theme we journey onwards to visit the Hverfjall volcano crater and the Dimmuborgir lava formations.
-Your guide will tell you how these amazing lava shapes, which are often called ‘the Dark Castles’, were created, and the rich mythology that is linked to them.
-On this tour, but especially today, you will witness the incredibly different sides of Icelandic nature, from the barest Arctic desert-lands to the lush fertility around Lake Mývatn.
+Your next attraction is the lunar-like vistas, steaming fumaroles, and boiling multi-colored mud pots at the Námaskarð geothermal area.
+This place will leave you feeling like you have taken flight and arrived on another planet with starkly barren yet beautiful scenes!
+Continuing with the unearthly theme, we visit the Hverfjall volcano crater and the Dimmuborgir lava formations.
+Your guide will tell you how these fantastic lava shapes, often called 'the Dark Castles,' were created and the rich mythology linked to them.
+On this tour, but especially today, you will witness the incredibly different sides of Icelandic nature, from the barest Arctic desert lands to the lush fertility around Lake Mývatn.

-After seeing so many extraordinary places it is time for some relaxation.
-The soothing, softly alkaline and mineral-rich waters of Mývatn Nature Baths await you.
-The Icelandic name for these baths is Jarðbóðin, meaning ‘the earth baths’ because the scalding hot water flows up straight from the earth!
-Don´t worry, it is cooled to a comfortable temperature - you will feel as though you are immersing yourself in a perfect warm bath!
-Bathing can be booked with your tour or you can pay when you arrive.
-If you don´t want to bathe you can get something to eat in the café or take a wander around and explore the area.
+After seeing so many extraordinary places, it is time for some relaxation.
+The soothing, softly alkaline, and mineral-rich waters of Mývatn Nature Baths await you.
+The Icelandic name for these baths is Jarðbóðin, meaning 'the earth baths' because the scalding hot water flows straight from the earth!
+Don't worry - it is cooled down to a comfortable temperature - you will feel as though you are immersing yourself in a perfect warm bath!
+Bathing can be booked with your tour, or you can pay when you arrive.
+If you don't want to bathe, you can get something to eat in the café or wander around and explore the area.

-Finally, a stop is made at Goðafoss, a glorious crescent shaped waterfall.
-A famous legend links to Goðafoss, this is the waterfall into which Iceland´s last great Pagan leader is said to have cast his statues of the Pagan Gods when Iceland converted to Christianity.
-Our journey will then take us alongside Eyjafjörður, this long fjord is surrounded by mountains, the scenery is here is mind-blowing.
+Finally, a stop is made at Goðafoss, a glorious crescent-shaped waterfall.
+A famous legend links to Goðafoss.
+This is the waterfall into which Iceland's last great Pagan leader is said to have cast his statues of the Pagan Gods when Iceland converted to Christianity.
+Our journey will take us alongside Eyjafjörður, a long fjord surrounded by mountains.
+The scenery here will be completely mind-blowing.

 Near the apex of the fjord, we will come to Akureyri.
 Your accommodation for the night will be at a country hotel in this area.
 Hunt for the Northern Lights on winter nights.

-If there is the time we make a short visit to Akureyri before we head to Dalvík for an exciting whale watching boat trip, you can even try your hand at fishing if you would like to.
-You will also see one of the most amazing fishing communities in Ice...)
+If there is a time we make a short visit to Akureyri before we head to Dalvík for an exciting whale-watching boat trip, you can even try your hand at fishing if you would like to.
+You will also see one of the most fantastic fishing communities in Ice...)

-If there is the time we make a short visit to Akureyri before we head to Dalvík for an exciting whale watching boat trip, you can even try your hand at fishing if you would like to.
-You will also see one of the most amazing fishing communities in Iceland, Siglufjörður.
+If there is a time we make a short visit to Akureyri before we head to Dalvík for an exciting whale-watching boat trip, you can even try your hand at fishing if you would like to.
+You will also see one of the most fantastic fishing communities in Iceland, Siglufjörður.
 Your country hotel will be at Bifröst.

 Today is a dream day for lovers of wildlife and beautiful Icelandic nature.
 From Akureyri, our route to Dalvík follows the western side of stunning Eyjafjörður (the Island Fjord).
-The views are absolute eye-candy, with towering mountains and open ocean views.
-The mountains keep getting steeper as we approach Dalvík, a totally charming village which is still a traditional fishing community.
+The views are absolutely eye-candy, with towering mountains and open ocean views.
+The mountains keep getting steeper as we approach Dalvík, a charming village still a traditional fishing community.

-Your 3-hour whale watching trip will take you skimming across the Eyjafjörður fjord in search of the most majestic mammals alive.
+Your 3-hour whale-watching trip will take you skimming across the Eyjafjörður fjord, searching for the most majestic mammals alive.
 There is nothing like spotting a whale in the flesh in its natural habitat.
-Minke and humpback whales are most often seen, sometimes, though, travelers spot the largest animal alive, a magnificent Blue Whale.
-Dolphins and porpoises are usually seen, with seals also being spotted fairly often.
-This is a water wildlife paradise, with many ocean birds and, in the puffin season, a great many puffins.
-Dolphins, porpoises, and whales often swim really close to the boat, giving you a fabulous experience of Icelandic ocean wildlife.
-Our friendly whale watching guides will give you the chance to try some sea angling, giving you a real feel for Icelandic life.
-When you return to dry land the fish is cooked, and right on the Dalvík harbor-side, you can taste fish straight from the ocean.
-Today is a day which will delight your senses!
+Minke and humpback whales can be seen often.
+Sometimes, even the largest animal alive, a magnificent Blue Whale, crosses the waters.
+Dolphins and porpoises are usually seen, with seals also frequently spotted.
+This is a water wildlife paradise, with many ocean birds and a great many puffins in the puffin season.
+Dolphins, porpoises, and whales often swim close to the boat, giving you a fabulous experience of Icelandic ocean wildlife.

-Our next port of call is Siglufjörður, a little town with a really exciting fishing history that is commemorated all around the town.
+Our next port of call is Siglufjörður, a little town with a fascinating fishing history that is commemorated all around the town.
 It is, perhaps, hard to believe now that this picturesque place was referred to as ‘the herring capital of Europe’ in the first half of the 20th century.
-Those truly magnificent shoals of herring, known as ‘the silver of the sea’, then departed these waters as mysteriously as they had arrived!
+Those truly magnificent shoals of herring, known as ‘the silver of the sea,’ then departed these waters as mysteriously as they had arrived!

-Your night will be spent at a hotel in the little university centered community at Laugarbakki.
+You will spend your night at a hotel in the little university-centered community at Laugarbakki.
 From September to April, ask your guide to direct you towards the Northern Lights at night.

 Today you get a second chance to catch up on any Reykjavík must-see sights and experiences you missed out on before your tour.
 Check off anything remaining on your Capital City of Iceland bucket list - this lively and culture-rich city on the edge of...)

 Today you get a second chance to catch up on any Reykjavík must-see sights and experiences you missed out on before your tour.
 Check off anything remaining on your Capital City of Iceland bucket list - this lively and culture-rich city on the edge of the Arctic offers so many possibilities.
-If you stay around the city, you are sure to find plenty of new things to see, or, maybe, there are places where you wanted to linger longer!
+If you stay around the city, you will find plenty of new things to see, or, maybe, there will be places where you want to linger longer!

-If you didn´t swim in an outdoor thermal pool on your first day, we suggest you give this peculiarly Icelandic experience a try before you leave.
+If you didn´t swim in an outdoor thermal pool on your first day, we suggest giving this peculiarly Icelandic experience a try before you leave.
 The largest swimming pool in Iceland is at Laugardalslaug, beside Grasagarðurinn, Reykjavík´s beautiful botanical gardens.
-It is very easy to walk from the city or to take an Strætó bus.
-There are some lovely pools around, Sundhöllin on Baronsstígur is a charming pool right in the heart of Reykjavík, built in 1937, the indoor pool has an old-world charm and there is a recently constructed outdoor pool too.
+It is very easy to walk from the city or take an Strætó bus.
+There are some lovely pools around.
+Sundhöllin on Baronsstígur is a lovely pool right in the heart of Reykjavík, built-in 1937, the indoor pool has an old-world charm, and there is a recently constructed outdoor pool too.

-Walking and cycling paths connect the City of Reykjavík with some really stunning areas, some closer to the city than others.
+Walking and cycling paths connect the City of Reykjavík with some stunning areas closer to the city than others.
 So walking or hiring a bike is a great option too.
-Seltjarnarnes is a really spectacular peninsula with absolutely amazing scenery, situated within easy walking distance of the city center.
-Mosfellsbær is a beautiful community a little further away, either of these places and many more can easily be reached by Strætó buses.
-You could browse the city some more, learn more about Icelandic culture in a museum, max out on arts in a gallery, or even do one final and incredible adventure activity tour - maybe, there are too many choices but you get to choose!
+Seltjarnarnes is a spectacular peninsula with absolutely fantastic scenery, situated within easy walking distance of the city center.
+Mosfellsbær is a beautiful community a little further away.
+Either of these places and many more can easily be reached by Strætó buses.
+You could browse the city some more, learn more about Icelandic culture in a museum, max out on arts in a gallery, or even do one final and incredible adventure activity tour - maybe, there are too many choices, but you get to choose!

 On the second day of the tour, we’ll pick you up from your hotel in Reykjavik around 8 a.m.
 You spend the first day of the tour exploring Reykjavik on your own, pursuing what interests you most in the capital city.
-We take care of your accommodation...)
+We will take care of your accommod...)